3LawsRobotics/3laws/docs/sources/getting_started.rst

            )
        )

+If ROS is unable to find the ``lll_supervisor``, re-run the source command for the ROS paths.

 6. Monitor your system (optional)
 *********************************

-The control panel provides an `Operation` page that can be used to monitor the status of the Supervisor working alongside your stack.
+The Control Panel provides an `Operation` page that can be used to monitor the status of the Supervisor working with your stack.

-For that to work, the Supervisor and the Control Panel backend must both be running, and a `rosbridge websocket <https://github.com/RobotWebTools/rosbridge_suite>`_ must be running on the same network as the Supervisor.
+The Operation page requires that both the Supervisor and the Control Panel backend are running.
+Additionally, a `rosbridge websocket <https://github.com/RobotWebTools/rosbridge_suite>`_ must be running on the same network as the Supervisor.

 To install the rosbridge suite, run the following command: